Patient safety organization: United States

-Council on Surgical and Perioperative Safety

-The Council on Surgical & Perioperative Safety (CSPS) was founded in August 2007 and is incorporated in the State of Illinois.
-The CSPS is a unique coalition of seven professional organizations representing the entire spectrum of the surgical team.
-Its voting member organizations include the American Association of Nurse Anesthetists, the American Association of Surgical Physician Assistants, the American College of Surgeons, the Association of periOperative Registered Nurses, the American Society of Anesthesiologists, the American Society of PeriAnesthesia Nurses, and the Association of Surgical Technologists.
-The CSPS and its member organizations have a combined total of more than 250,000 members and represent more than two million healthcare practitioners.

-ECRI Institute Patient Safety Organization

-On November 5, 2008, ECRI Institute PSO was officially listed as a federal Patient Safety Organization under the Patient Safety and Quality Improvement Act of 2005.
-ECRI Institute Patient Safety Organization serves nationwide as a PSO directly for providers, hospitals, and health systems as well as provide support services to state and regional PSOs.

-Institute for Healthcare Improvement

-The Institute for Healthcare Improvement (IHI) is an independent not-for-profit organization helping to lead the improvement of health and health care throughout the world.
-Founded in 1991 and based in Boston, Massachusetts, IHI works to accelerate improvement by building the will for change, cultivating promising concepts for improving patient care, and helping health care systems put those ideas into action.
-An important heuristic of IHI is the Triple Aim.
-IHI advocates for organizations and communities to aim to improve population health and the experience of care while reducing per capita cost.
-As of 2020, founder Donald Berwick continues to serve on the Board of Directors, Kedar Mate serves as President and CEO and Michael Dowling serves as Board Chair.

-Institute for Safe Medication Practices
+ECRI and the Institute for Safe Medication Practices

-The Institute for Safe Medication Practices (ISMP), based in suburban Philadelphia, is a nonprofit organization devoted to preventing medication errors and the safe use of medications.
-Its medication error prevention efforts began in 1975 with a column in Hospital Pharmacy to inform healthcare professionals and others about medication error prevention.
+The Institute for Safe Medication Practices (ISMP), based in suburban Philadelphia, is a federally-recognized PSO and nonprofit organization devoted to preventing medication errors and the safe use of medications.
+It acquired the Medication Safety Officers Society in 2013 and became an affiliate of the ECRI Institute in 2020.
+ISMP's medication error prevention efforts began in 1975 with a column in Hospital Pharmacy to inform healthcare professionals and others about medication error prevention.
 ISMP operates a voluntary practitioner error-reporting program to tabulate errors nationally, understand their causes, and share “lessons learned” with the healthcare community, known as the Medication Errors Reporting Program (MERP), operated by the United States Pharmacopeia (USP) in cooperation with ISMP.
 In addition, ISMP's corporate subsidiary, Med-E.R.R.S.
 (Medical Error Recognition and Revision Strategies), works directly and confidentially with the pharmaceutical industry to prevent errors that stem from confusing or misleading naming, labeling, packaging, and device design.
 The ISMP list of error-prone abbreviations is distributed nationally.